Hisense M2 Pro

 volume 9614 cm³ 6137 cm³

-Both the Hisense M2 Pro and the JMGO N1S 4K use a laser light source, providing a similar illumination technology for both products.
+Both the Hisense M2 Pro and the JMGO N1S 4K share a laser light source and a dedicated smartphone app, placing them in the same premium projector tier in terms of core technology and ecosystem connectivity.

 Projection quality: